To apply, please submit a resume to CFDC with the subject “Attention: CFDC Chair” or by mail to:

 After retiring in 1996 he and his wife Nancy opened an Antique business operating from house and outbuildings.
 This Sole Proprietorship business venture lasted until its closure in July of 2014.
 He has been involved in various community activities such as the Big Brother Association, Downtown Revitalization and serving a local church as an Elder and steering and search committees member.

-Mrs. Kimberly McMunn joined the board in 2013.
-Kim has worked extensively in the cultural sector for the past 15 years and is currently employed by the Hastings Highlands Public Library as its CEO, Head Librarian, Treasurer and Secretary.
-Previous to this she was employed at the Hastings Highlands Public Library as the Library CEO and Community Resource Officer.
+Kimberly McMunn joined the board in 2013.
+Kim has worked extensively in the cultural sector for the past 20 years and is currently employed by the Bancroft Public Library as its Interim CEO, Treasurer, secretary and Head Librarian.
+Previous to this, she was employed at the Hastings Highlands Public Library as the Library CEO and Community Resource Officer.

-Kim has extensive board experience and currently serves on the boards of the Community Advocacy and Legal Clinic, Bancroft Lion’s Club, York River Festival Literacy Committee, Bancroft Photography Club and North Hastings Quilt Club.
-Her focus areas are in economics and cultural sectors but she is also aware of environmental and social aspects that impact them.
-This was demonstrated with the award she received for a Hastings County-wide initiative through the House of Commons for an environmentally friendly project.
+Kim has extensive board experience and formerly served on the boards of the Community Advocacy and Legal Clinic and Bancroft Lion's Club.
+She is currently a member of the North Hastings Quilt Club.
+Kim's focus areas are in the economic and cultural sectors but is also aware of the environmental and social aspects that impact them.
+This was demonstrated through recognition of the House of Commons for a Hastings County-wide initiative for an environmentally-friendly project.

 Kim currently resides in Carlow/Mayo Township.